flycoolman/academic-kickstart/content/linux/ubuntu-18.04-upgrade-virtualbox-vagrant/index.md

 ### Why to upgrade VirtualBox and Vagrant

 I had VirtualBox and Vagrant on my machine(Ubuntu 18.04).
-So it was straight forward to boot up CentOS 8 by changing the Vagrant file.
+So it was straight forward to boot up CentOS 8 by changing the Vagrantfile.

 >\# -\*- mode: ruby -\*-
 >\# vi: set ft=ruby :